 - View specific comments marked helpful or inappropriate

 The Rating and Grading Criteria table on the Progress tab indicates the rubric criteria you chose for the assignment.
-If you are a Premium Writing teacher and have assigned a Peer Review with a mastery requirement, you will also see information that can help you students ready which students have not yet achieved mastery to rate peers on each criteria.
+If you are a Premium Writing teacher and have assigned a Peer Review with a mastery requirement, you will also see information regarding which students have not yet achieved mastery to rate peers on each criteria.

 From the Submissions & Grades tab, you can see all writing that students have submitted, with the most recently submitted version visible.
 If a student is still on the Rate Peers or Revise step and has not yet submitted a revision, their original drafts will appear under “Still working.”